Oukaishen/dailyPython/TensorFlow/TensorFlow.md

 > - [Estimators](https://www.tensorflow.org/programmers_guide/estimators), which represent a complete model.
 The Estimator API provides methods to train the model, to judge the model's accuracy, and to generate predictions.

+Check [here](https://www.tensorflow.org/programmers_guide/) for a total view of programmer's guide.